GOES-R (Geostationary Operational Environmental Satellite-R)

 • GRB (GOES Re-Broadcast) services.
 GRB provides processed mission data to the user community.
 Raw data from the environmental sensors is processed into calibrated navigated data sets at the receive site.
 The processed data is then uplinked to GOES for broadcast to users within view of the satellite.

 Figure 6: GOES-R mission interfaces (image credit: NOAA, NASA) 26)

 Figure 7: Illustration of the deployed GOES-R spacecraft (image credit: NOAA, NASA) 27)

-GOES-R development status (program milestones):
+GOES-R and the GOES-R series development status (program milestones):

 • Dec.
 20, 2016: Lockheed Martin has completed assembly of NOAA's GOES-S weather satellite and is now beginning critical mechanical and environmental testing of the spacecraft.
 GOES-S is the second of four next-generation geostationary weather satellites called the GOES-R series, and will provide a major improvement in our nation's weather observation capabilities leading to more accurate and timely forecasts, watches and warnings.
 31)